AllanGachomo/Walmart-Sales/README.md

 ## Business Questions To Answer:

-Below are a few examples of the questions answered in the query wiht their respective code.
+Below are a few examples of the questions answered in the query with their respective code.
 The rest can be found in the in the SQL file in the repository.

 **Generic**
 - How many unique cities does the data have?